hetalang/heta-compiler/README.md

 - The next versions of **qs3p-js** used the updated format of platform components and a new approach for storing them.
 A set of new exporting formats was supported.
 The current version supports Heta code including actions, modules, namespaces.
 It was used as the main infrastructure for the development of the large- and middle-scale QSP platforms developed in the framework of InSysBio services.

-- Starting from 2020 the tool was renamed to **Heta compiler** and published as a Free Open Source project on [GitHub](https://GitHub.com/hetalang/heta-compiler) under Apache 2.0 license.
+- In 2020 the tool was renamed to **Heta compiler** and published as a Free Open Source project on [GitHub](https://GitHub.com/hetalang/heta-compiler) under Apache 2.0 license.
 Since then Heta compiler has been developed in the framework of [Heta project](https://hetalang.github.io/).

-Copyright 2019-2020, InSysBio LLC
+Copyright 2019-2021, InSysBio LLC